-where $i$ indicates a bin of the cross section distribution, $x$ is the observed variable, $N_{i}$ is the number of selected events in data, $B_{i}$ is the estimated number of selected background events, $\epsilon_{i}$ is the efficiency of the selection algorithm, $N_{\rm target}$ is the number of collision targets in the fiducial volume, $\Phi_{\nu_{e}}$ is the integrated \nue{} flux prediction, and $\Delta x_{i}$ is the bin width.
+where $N$ and $B$ are the number of selected events in data (203.0) and the estimated number of selected background events (47.6), $\epsilon$ is the selection efficiency (12.8\%), $N_{\rm target}$ is the number of collision targets in the fiducial volume and $\Phi_{\nu_{e}}$ is the integrated \nue{} flux prediction.
+No regularization is used for the total cross section.

+The number of collision targets in the detector $\left(N_{\rm target}\right)$ is equal to the number of nucleons within the fiducial volume that serve as potential targets for neutrino interactions.
+This is calculated using the assumed density of liquid argon ($1.38\,\mathrm{g}\,/\mathrm{cm}^{3}$), the MicroBooNE fiducial volume ($5.08\times10^7$\,cm$^3$), and the average mass per nucleon in argon $\left(0.999\,\mathrm{g}\,/\,\mathrm{mol}\right)$.
 The integrated \nue{} flux prediction $\Phi_{\nu_{e}}$ is estimated using a POT-weighted sum of the integrated FHC and RHC \nue{} flux predictions shown in Fig. \ref{fig:flux}.
 Integrated flux values and POT contributions from FHC and RHC are shown in Table \ref{tab:pot_flux}.
 Only the flux above 60\,MeV is considered; muon decay-at-rest events occurring at neutrino energies too low to contribute to the background-subtracted event rate are excluded.
 The resulting flux is included as part of the data release corresponding to this paper.

-The number of collision targets in the detector $\left(N_{\rm target}\right)$ is equal to the number of nucleons within the fiducial volume that serve as potential targets for neutrino interactions.
-This is calculated using the assumed density of liquid argon ($1.38\,\mathrm{g}\,/\mathrm{cm}^{3}$) and the MicroBooNE fiducial volume ($5.08\times10^7$\,cm$^3$).